In this section

 - Use population health management tools

-- Support public health data reporting
+- Use health IT for public health data reporting

-- Participate in a patient registry
+- Improve patient care using a patient registry

 Public health focuses on protecting and improving health at a population level rather than one person at a time.